puppeteer/puppeteer/website/versioned_docs/version-22.12.0/guides/files.md

 # Files

-Currently, Puppeteer does not offer a way to handle file downloads in a programmtic way.
+Currently, Puppeteer does not offer a way to handle file downloads in a programmatic way.
 For uploading files, you need to locate a file input element and call [`ElementHandle.uploadFile`](https://pptr.dev/api/puppeteer.elementhandle.uploadfile/).

 ```ts